Mullvad has been in the privacy game for a while, even back when VPN wasn’t so “mainstream.”

 - Upload: 114Mbps (62% slower)

-These are very impressive results and I am still able to access the same high speeds I am accustomed to whilst being connected to their VPN service.
+These are very impressive results and we are still able to access the same high speeds we are accustomed to while being connected to their VPN service.

 Torrenting Policy: You’re in good hands